Osteoporosis and Fracture Risk Factors You Should Know

 What You Can Do Prevention starts with proactive bone care.
 Key steps to maintain bone health include:

-- Diet: Consuming calcium-rich foods (dairy, leafy greens, fortified products) and ensuring adequate vitamin D intake are crucial.
+Diet: Consuming calcium-rich foods (dairy, leafy greens, fortified products) and ensuring adequate vitamin D intake is crucial.
 Magnesium and vitamin K also support bone strength.

 Treatment Options for Osteoporosis If diagnosed with osteoporosis, several treatment options can slow bone loss and strengthen bones: